-Are There Any Sound Reasons Not To Get Vaccinated?
+Are There Any Sound Reasons Not to Get Vaccinated?

 Getting vaccinated against Covid or any other disease may carry some risk for certain groups of people.
 The Centers for Disease Control (CDC) monitors vaccine use and the risks of getting a vaccine.
-There are common, sound reasons for some groups of people not to get vaccinated.
+There is common, sound reasons for some groups of people not to get vaccinated.

 FDA and CDC

 Before a vaccine can be used in the general population, it undergoes large-scale clinical trials.
 The Food and Drug Administration (FDA) is responsible for monitoring those trials.
 They review all the data and determine if a vaccine should be authorized for general use.

 During a clinical trial, participants may or may not fit into specific groups of people.
 Clinical trial participants are volunteers, so while some may have underlying health conditions, belong to a particular age group, or have a specific ancestry, not every group of people may be represented.
 Researchers attempt to use as many different types of volunteers as possible and report which groups participated in the clinical trial.